b3nab/instapy-cli/README.md

 *Aspect Ratio*
 The images need to have an aspect ratio of 1:1, that is squared size.
-You can use other aspect-ratio other than 1:1, but be carefull to stay inside this limits:
+You can use other aspect-ratio other than 1:1, but be carefull to stay inside Instagram limits.
-- MIN_ASPECT_RATIO = 0.80
-- MAX_ASPECT_RATIO = 1.91
 Otherwise, if you don't respect the aspect ratio, the media will be posted but stretched or cropped.

 ### Why instapy-cli?